Integrability of close encounters in the spatial restricted three-body problem: Abstract

 \section{Abstract}

-We prove the integration of the spatial circular restricted three--body problem in a neighbourhood of its collision singularities by extending a technique formulated by Tullio Levi-Civita for the planar problem.
-The integration is obtained from the explicit construction of a complete integral of the Hamilton-Jacobi equation of the Hamiltonian represented in the Kustaanheimo-Stiefel regularization, defined in a neighbourhood of the collisions with the primary or secondary body.
+We extend to the spatial case a technique of integration of the close encounters formulated by Tullio Levi-Civita for the planar restricted three-body problem.
+We consider the Hamiltonian introduced in the Kustaanheimo-Stiefel regularization and construct a complete integral of the related Hamil\-ton-Jacobi equation by means of a series convergent in a neighbourhood of the collisions with the primary or secondary body.